hllcbn/Project-Disaster-Response-Pipeline-Project/README.md

 ## Motivation <a name="Motivation"></a>

 This Project is part of Udacity Data Science Nanodegree Program .
-The dataset contains tweet and messages from disaster.
+The dataset contains messages from disaster.
 The goal of the project is to build a Natural Language Processing tool and classify the disaster messages into categories.
 The web app also displays visualizations of the data

 ## Descriptions <a name="Descriptions"></a>
 The Project is divided in the following Sections: